l1ghtsword/developer-exercise/README.md

+#Revision
+This branch is a refactor of the original assignment submitted in the master branch.
+This program implements a factory design pattern that is central to item management.
+I have also spent time reviewing area's i could improve code quality, specifically in the <b> Cooking Skill Component.</b>

+- Nested Else If logic has been removed in many areas
+- The use of OOL concepts such as inheritance and polymorphism has been implemented
+- All Skills have been refactored to disallow any hard coded constructors assigning values
+- All "Item" objects inherit the createInstanceOf method which allows items to reference themselves or other Item objects to create a new instance of the selected object dynamically without knowing its class before runtime.

 # Developer l1ghtsword
 Welcome to the GamesLabs developer assignment.
 The goal of this assignment is to test your ability to use :
 - git